mitranim/wordplay/readme.md

 Novgurod (ugly new city) © LJ

-eliteronics (elite electronics) © LR
+eliteronics (elite electronics) © VA

-pryvacy (when you pry personal information out of someone) © LR
+pryvacy (when you pry personal information out of someone) © VA

 snottytude © LJ

 ismackulate (a cleanly-executed smack) © LJ

-soplitude (when you have a cold alone or something) © LR
+soplitude (when you have a cold alone or something) © VA

-lien (line that's lying) © LR
+lien (line that's lying) © VA

 koñspire (🐴🗼) [🐴] © LJ

-koñcurrency (🐴💵) [🐴] © LR
+koñcurrency (🐴💵) [🐴] © VA

-kavat emptor (getting ripped off, via cat in bag) [warframe] © LR
+kavat emptor (getting ripped off, via cat in bag) [warframe] © VA

 queuecumbersome (something like an annoying queue you're stuck in) © LJ